-- Judgment delivered by a judge (Supreme) Court): - (a) judgment in default (make out case); - (b) contradictory judgment; - (c) interlocutory judgment, following an argument on particulars or on a point of law ("plea in limine litis"); - (d) declaratory judgment; and - (e) winding-up order. - Judgment delivered by a magistrate (district courts, intermediate court or industrial court): - (a) judgment in default (make out case); - (b) contradictory judgment; and declaratory judgment. - Judgment delivered by the judge sitting in chambers: - (a) interim order of injunction; - (b) attachments; - (c) interlocutory order; and - (d) writ of habere facias possessionem ie, an order for the eviction of illegal occupiers. - Judgment delivered by a judge sitting in chambers and/or the court: - (a) a settlement agreement recorded and embodied in a judgment of the court.
+- Judgment delivered by a judge (Supreme Court):

+- (a) judgment in default (make out case);

+- (b) contradictory judgment;

+- (c) declaratory judgment; and

+- (d) winding-up order.

+- Judgment delivered by a magistrate (District Courts, Intermediate Court):

+- (a) judgment in default (make out case);

+- (b) contradictory judgment; and

+- (c) declaratory judgment.

+- Judgment delivered by the judge sitting in chambers:

+- (a) interim order of injunction;

+- (b) attachments;

+- (c) interlocutory order; and

+- (d) writ of habere facias possessionem ie, an order for the eviction of illegal occupiers

+- Judgment delivered by a judge sitting in chambers and/or the court:

+- (a) a settlement agreement recorded and embodied in a judgment of the court.

-2.2 Enforcement of Domestic Judgments Insolvency Proceedings
+2.2 Enforcement of Domestic Judgments

+Insolvency Proceedings